Kobe Bryant continues to be honored in the Central Valley through artwork

 FRESNO, Calif.
-(KSEE) — It’s been over five months since Kobe Bryant passed away, but artwork to honor him continues to be made.
+(KGPE) — It’s been over five months since Kobe Bryant passed away, but artwork to honor him continues to be made.

 The Kobe Bryant portrait with words was made by artist Nicholas Montgomery.